EHB-TI/it-project-11-project-connect/README.md

 ## Prerequisites

-- **Install XAMPP**: Ensure you have XAMPP installed with at least PHP version 8.1.
+- **Install XAMPP**: Ensure you have XAMPP installed with at least PHP version 8.3.
 You can download it from [the official XAMPP website](https://www.apachefriends.org/index.html).
 - **Install Composer**: After installing XAMPP, install the latest version of Composer.
 Download it from [the Composer website](https://getcomposer.org/).
+When prompted in the installer, select the php.exe file that is located in the xampp/php folder (composer usually selects this by default).
 - Ensure you have Git installed on your system.
 - **Install Node.js**: Ensure you have Node.js version 18 installed.
 Download it from [the Node.js website](https://nodejs.org/).